rust-console/gba/book/src/02-concepts/02-bios.md

 **Bonus Warning:** The following formatting information is specific to the ARM flavor of assembly.
-If you're using `x86` / `x86_64` or `MIPS` or whatever else then you're unfortunately on your own, I have know knowledge of how to correctly call the `asm!` macro on those platforms.
+If you're using `x86` / `x86_64` or `MIPS` or whatever else then you're unfortunately on your own, I have no first hand knowledge of how to correctly call the `asm!` macro on those platforms.

 Now then, with those out of the way, the inline asm docs describe an asm call as looking like this: